 It won’t be difficult for Team Penske to top its performance from last year at Sonoma Raceway.

-After leading the Verizon IndyCar Series points standings from the drop of the checkered flag over the streets of St. Petersburg in March of 2015, Juan Pablo Montoya was unable to seal the deal and win the title in last year’s GoPro Grand Prix of Sonoma — due largely to an incident involving himself and Team Penske stablemate Will Power during the race.
+Despite leading the points all season long, Juan Pablo Montoya was unable to seal the deal at last year’s GoPro Grand Prix of Sonoma, due largely to an incident involving himself and Team Penske stablemate Will Power during the race.

 That day ended with Scott Dixon not only taking the victory but also the series title as a result.